veggiemonk/awesome-docker/README.md

 - [Empire](https://github.com/remind101/empire) - A PaaS built on top of Amazon EC2 Container Service (ECS)
 - [Exoframe](https://github.com/exoframejs/exoframe) - A self-hosted tool that allows simple one-command deployments using Docker
 - [Flynn](https://github.com/flynn/flynn) - A next generation open source platform as a service
-- [Jelastic](https://jelastic.com/) :heavy_dollar_sign: - An advanced PaaS for developers that simplifies clustering and complex cloud deployments with powerful web UI and usage-only pricing
 - [Nanobox](https://github.com/nanobox-io/nanobox) :heavy_dollar_sign: - An application development platform that creates local environments that can then be deployed and scaled in the cloud.
 - [OpenShift][openshift] - An open source PaaS built on [Kubernetes][kubernetes] and optimized for Dockerized app development and deployment by [Red Hat](https://www.redhat.com/en)
 - [Tsuru](https://github.com/tsuru/tsuru) - Tsuru is an extensible and open source Platform as a Service software
 - [Workflow](https://github.com/deis/workflow) - The open source PaaS for Kubernetes by [Deis](https://github.com/deis).
 Formerly Deis v1.
-- [ZEIT Now](https://github.com/zeit/now-cli) - A universal serverless single-command deploy for Node.js applications or any application with a Dockerfile.
+- [ZEIT Now](https://github.com/zeit/now-cli) :heavy_dollar_sign: - A universal serverless single-command deploy for Node.js applications or any application with a Dockerfile.

 ### Reverse Proxy